MdSharieff-081/delta-demo/README.md

 # delta-demo
-This is demo repo for Git &amp; Github class
+This is demo repo for Git &amp; Github class.